timf34/Substack2Markdown/README.md

 files.
 It will save paid for content as long as you're subscribed to that substack.
 Most "save for later" apps (such as Pocket) don't save these posts, but with this script you can!

+Once you run the script, it will create a folder named after the substack in the directory you have specified, and then begin to scrape the substack URL, converting the blog posts into markdown files.

 ## Installation

 Clone the repo and install the dependencies: